Code-Institute-Submissions/asdub-laughing-cookbook_AugResub/README.md

 <img src="https://github.com/asdub/laughing-cookbook/blob/master/readme/appflow.png" alt="App Flow Diagram"/>

 Users will initially land at */recipes*, styled as *'Discover Recipes'*.
-And is available to all user types.
+Available to all user types.
 Unregistered users can navigate to the individual recipe views by clicking *'View Recipe'*.
-At all times they can navigate to back to *'Discover Recipes'*, *'Login'*, or *'Register'* via the navigation bar (or sidebar on mobile).
+At all times they can navigate back to *'Discover Recipes'*, *'Login'*, or *'Register'* via the navigation bar (or sidebar on mobile).

 Logged in users have the ability to access their *'My Recipes'* view and have access to the *'Add Recipe'* functionality.
-Users have additional options available to them such as edit and delete functions - these are explored in further detail in the Features section below.
+Users have additional options available to them such as edit and delete functions - these are explored in further detail in the [Features](#features) section below.

 The navigation/side bar displays different options once logged in, *'Login'* & *'Register'* are replaced with *'My Recipes'*, *'Add Recipe'* and *'Logout'*.

 A user logged in with admin privileges has an additional navigation option - *'Admin Dashboard'*.
-From there an administrator can view an overview of the app.
+From there an administrator has access to an overview of the app.
 And has further functions available to them in terms of site advertising.

 ### Database Design

-The app uses a document-oriented database program, MongoDB.
+The app uses a document-oriented database, MongoDB.
 A NoSQL database program.
-This solution was chosen as it provided the best flexibility for adding future features such as expanding the datasource or including new relevant data.
+This solution was chosen as it provides the best flexibility for adding future features such as expanding the datasource to include further relevant data.
 And was the solution I was most confident in deploying.

 *Database Overview Diagram*
 <img src="https://github.com/asdub/laughing-cookbook/blob/master/readme/database_overview.png" alt="Database Diagram"/>